OA and Fisheries Management

 The sustainable yield concept derives from population biology models that relate harvest to stock size.
 At low population sizes, little surplus is available for harvest because absolute reproduction is limited.
 At high population sizes approaching carrying capacity, surplus is also limited because density-dependent factors reduce reproduction.
 Maximum Sustainable Yield (MSY) occurs at intermediate population levels where the combination of population size and per-capita reproduction generates the largest surplus[22].

 Modern fisheries management increasingly uses precautionary reference points that provide a buffer below MSY to account for uncertainty in stock assessments and environmental variability.
-These include F_0.1 (fishing mortality at which the slope of the yield-per-recruit curve is 10% of its origin value) and B_lim (limit reference point for biomass below which recruitment may be impaired)[24].
+These include F_0.1 (fishing mortality at which the slope of the yield-per-recruit curve is 10% of the slope at the origin) and B_lim (limit reference point for biomass below which recruitment may be impaired)[23].

 Climate change is altering fish stock productivity, distribution, and recruitment patterns, which has direct implications for the calculation of sustainable yield in asset accounts.
 As ocean temperatures shift, species ranges are moving poleward, productivity regimes are changing, and the carrying capacity of particular marine areas may increase or decrease.
 These changes mean that sustainable yield is not a fixed quantity but should be recalculated periodically to reflect current environmental conditions.
 When compiling accounts, compilers should use the most recent stock assessment outputs, which increasingly incorporate environmental covariates such as sea surface temperature and ocean productivity indices.
 Where formal stock assessments are not updated frequently, compilers should document the environmental assumptions underlying existing sustainable yield estimates and note any known environmental shifts that may affect their validity.
 Adjustments to reference points (such as recalculating B_MSY or F_MSY under changed productivity assumptions) should be recorded as reappraisals in the asset account rather than as physical changes in stock size, thereby maintaining the integrity of the accounting framework[25].